When Nevermind topped the US charts on 11 January 1992 it signalled more than just the arrival of a new, commercially successful rock band.

 When the extended Nirvana family of Cobain, Krist Novoselic, Dave Grohl, Pat Smear, cellist Lori Goldston, and a couple of Meat Puppets walked into MTV‘s New York studios to make the album nobody thought a grunge band could – an acoustic album – it was impossible to predict quite how emotional the document they would leave behind would be.

 Originally transmitted for MTV’s Unplugged show, the album hints more strongly than any of their previous three at the band Nirvana could have blossomed into.
-Only Come As You Are was indebted to their heavier past.
+Only Come As You Are – with a riff lifted from a 1984 song by Killing Joke – was indebted to their heavier past.
 For the most part, it was the slower original tracks that saw the light of day – the likes of Dumb, Polly and Something In The Way.

 When Cobain sighs, in a moment of silence just before the album’s climactic closing section (on Leadbelly’s blues standard Where Did You Sleep Last Night), it seems the weight of the world is crushing him.

 Kurt Cobain’s body was found in the room above his garage in Seattle on 8 April 1994.
 The cause of death was given as a self-inflicted gunshot wound, and it is believed he had lain undiscovered for three days.

 There had been clear warning signs about Cobain’s state of mind.
 On 4 March he was hospitalised in a coma in Rome, Italy, after overdosing on alcohol and prescription drugs.

 On 18 March, Courtney Love called the police claiming Cobain was suicidal, and they removed guns and ammunition from the house.

 On 1 April Kurt checked out of a rehab centre near Los Angeles and travelled back to Seattle, leaving Courtney in LA.
 She apparently asked friends to find him.